Thoughts from a Stoic Solopreneur

 Everyone is selling something at the end of the day.

-I’m giving away stuff for free that helps someone.
+I’m giving away free resources for freelancers.

 If I can sell something too I’m ok with that.